Excel IRR Function

-This measurement uses a series of cash flows (including an initial investment, along with the net income) over a number of periods, to calculate the compounded return, assuming the Net Present Value of the investment is zero.
+This measurement uses a series of cash flows (an initial investment, along with the net income) over a number of periods, to calculate the compounded return, assuming the Net Present Value of the investment is zero.

 The value of the IRR is calculated as the value of r that satisfies the following equation: